markupdeclaration/markupdeclaration.org/index.md

 non-declarative technologies have been developed and over-promised and their limits have started to show.

 While documents with declarative markup are often encoded in XML, XML vocabularies do not need to be declarative and declarative markup does not need to be in XML.
 The web is full of voices that champion clean, readable HTML documents styled with CSS.
 XML is a technology used by millions.
-The academic fields of Digital Humanities and Corpus Linguistics, as well as organizations including publishing houses, manufacturers, insurance firms, healthcare providers, legal departments, ecommerce and government departments - any institutions, indeed, requiring the reuse, long term preservation of information or have open data policies - have as much need as ever for declarative markup.
+Organizations, including publishing houses, manufacturers, insurance firms, healthcare providers, legal departments, ecommerce and government departments, as well as the academic fields of Digital Humanities and Corpus Linguistics – indeed, all areas requiring the reuse or long term preservation of information or that have open data policies – have as much need as ever for declarative markup.

 We need a central space in which to discuss, work on, and work with these technologies.